peergynt/vaadin-lazytooltip/README.md

 Note that `updateTooltip()` must be invoked from the Vaadin UI thread to properly update the client component.

 `updateTooltip()` can also be called multiple times and the tooltip will be updated dynamically on the client side as long as the tooltip is open.

-## How to Build

-This add-on is built with maven.
-To build and run the demo:

-`mvn clean install`

-`cd demo`

-`mvn jetty:run`

-To see the demo, navigate to http://localhost:8080/

 ## License